tenlevels/spruce/README.md

 ## INSTALL

   - Short version is to format your SD card to FAT32 and extract the zip onto your card.
-There is a very detailed step by step install guide in the zip file done by sundowndersport loacated in the spruce folder.
+There is a very detailed step by step install guide in the zip file done by sundowndersport located in the spruce folder.

 ### BIOS